TeamSpen210/srctools/docs/source/modules/run.rst

 ------------

 .. automodule:: srctools.run
-	:synopsis: Some tools for running programs while mirroring output to both ``stdout`` and a memory buffer.
+	:synopsis: Tools for interacting with the game binaries / tools.
 	:members: